 A remote car starter can be one of the best additions that you can make to your vehicle.
 It can also be a very confusing purchase.
-Our intent with this post is to help you avoid some of the most common mistakes that people make when buying a remote car starter.
+Our intent with this post is to help you avoid some of the most common mistakes that people make when buying remote car starters.

 Not Buying a Remote Car Starter With Enough Range

-At our shop, we talk about transmitter power.
+At our shop, we talk about transmitter power rather than range.
 Our 500-foot model is the one that all others are based on.
-Our 1500 foot model is considered “3X” power (3 times the transmitter strength of our base model).
-Our 5000-foot model is considered “10X” power.
+Our 1,500-foot model is considered “3X” power (3 times the transmitter strength of our base model).
+Our 5,000-foot model is considered “10X” power.
 We feel this gives our customers a better indication of what they are getting.

 Not Having Your Remote Car Starter Professionally Installed

-Professional installation is key to a quality remote car starter experience.
+Professional installation is the key to a quality remote car starter experience.
 Do not trust your vehicle to the lowest bidder!
-Remote starters make for complicated installs in today’s vehicles.
-It is important that it is installed properly.
-One mistake can be thousands of dollars in damage not covered under your vehicle’s warranty.
+Remote starters involve complicated installs in today’s vehicles, so it is important that the installation be done properly.
+One mistake can create thousands of dollars in damage not covered under your vehicle’s warranty.

-Buying A Poor Quality Remote Car Starter
+Buying a Poor-quality Remote Car Starter

-The problem is that most people do not know a quality brand from a low-quality brand when it comes to remote car starters.
+The problem is that most people do not know a high-quality brand from a low-quality brand when it comes to remote car starters.
 A good rule of thumb is to search out the best shop in your market.
-It is a fair assumption that they will be selling and installing what they perceive as a high-quality brand.
-If you trust the shop then you should trust their choice in the products that they carry.
+It is a fair assumption that they will sell and install what they perceive as a high-quality brand.
+If you trust the shop, you can trust their choice in the products that they carry.

 Not Getting a Remote Car Starter With the Proper Feature Set

 Another common mistake is not adding keyless entry on newer vehicles.
 On most newer vehicles, the factory keyless entry does not function when the vehicle is running.
 This means that, when your vehicle is remote started and you walk up to it, the factory keyless will not unlock the doors.
 You would have to use the key in the door (old school) or shut the car down with the remote starter, unlock it with the factory remote and then restart it with the key.
 Neither is a great choice.

 A quality shop can talk you through these options and make recommendations based on your needs.
 If you find a shop you trust, the rest is easy.

-If the place you are considering buying a remote starter does not offer installation, DO NOT buy it from them.
-I wrote a post a while back that goes into great detail about why you should always have your remote car starter installed at the same place that you buy it.
-Take the time to read it if you are tempted by the “deal of the day” online.
+If the place you are considering buying a remote starter does not offer installation, do not buy it from them.
+I wrote a post awhile back that goes into great detail about why you should always have your remote car starter installed at the same place where you buy it.
+Take the time to read that post if you are tempted by the “deal of the day” online.

 A remote starter is an awesome addition to any vehicle.
-Use the tips in this post and the vast amount of information on our site about remote car starters and you are sure to make smart decisions.
+Use the tips in this post and the vast amount of information on our site about remote car starters, and you are sure to make smart decisions.